matterandvoid-space/subscriptions/README.md

 The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hook-fulcro`

-With this implementation components will re-render once per animation frame (via requestAnimationFrame) even if the reactive callback fires multiple times in one frame.

 These hooks are all implemented via [useSyncExternalStore](https://beta.reactjs.org/apis/react/useSyncExternalStore) allowing them to be used in React's concurrent rendering mode.